 Understanding Drug Addiction

-Usually, when you think in drug addiction or drug abuse, you may associate it to lazy, immature, troubled or vicious people who put their lives and the one of their beloved at risk, but this judgement can sometimes be completely wrong.
+Usually, when you think of drug addiction or drug abuse, you may associate it to lazy, immature, troubled or vicious people who put their lives and the one of their beloved at risk, but this judgement can sometimes be completely wrong.
 You may think that drug abuse is something that people want to do, that people can easily stop at any time, but in reality, it is not, in most of cases it is a completely different story.

 Yes, the drug consumption could start as a fun thing to do for the individual, beginning with legal drugs such as alcohol or tobacco and then passing to illegal drugs.
 One of the first illegal drugs to try is marijuana.
 International studies demonstrate that this events usually happen at an early stage of life and among other peers who already had contact with these substances (social pressure).
 If consumption continues it may lead to more stronger illegal drugs.
 A family environment or a family member related to drug abuse can easily lead and give a bad example to younger and ingenuous ones.
 The drug addiction process is very different.